History of JetBlue in Timeline

 In May 2020, Peter Boneparth succeeded Joel Peterson on JetBlue's board of directors.
 Peterson had served on the board since 1999 and as chairman since 2008.

-In June 2020, JetBlue announced several new routes across its network, including point-to-point routes between the northeastern United States and Florida, and new transcontinental routes from Newark Liberty International Airport.
-It was also announced that over 60% of its employees were interested in taking early retirement or long-term leave due to the impact of the COVID-19 pandemic on aviation.
+In June 2020, JetBlue announced several new routes, including point-to-point routes between the northeastern United States and Florida, as well as new transcontinental routes from Newark Liberty International Airport.
+Due to the impact of the COVID-19 pandemic, over 60% of its employees expressed interest in early retirement or long-term leave.

-On July 9, 2020, JetBlue announced the imminent closure of its base at Long Beach Airport and transfer of the base's operations to Los Angeles International Airport from October 6, 2020.
+On July 9, 2020, JetBlue announced the imminent closure of its base at Long Beach Airport and the transfer of the base's operations to Los Angeles International Airport, effective October 6, 2020.
+The decision came after years of failed negotiations for a U.S. Customs and Border Protection station and disputes over late landings and slot usage.

-July 16, 2020: American Airlines Joined JetBlue in a Strategic Partnership
+July 16, 2020: American Airlines and JetBlue Form Northeast Alliance

-On July 16, 2020, American Airlines joined JetBlue in a strategic partnership called the "Northeast Alliance."
-The agreement allowed the two carriers to share passengers and revenue and coordinate schedules for flights to and from New York's three major airports and Boston.
+On July 16, 2020, American Airlines and JetBlue announced a strategic partnership called the "Northeast Alliance," which allowed the two carriers to share passengers and revenue and coordinate schedules for flights to and from New York's three major airports and Boston.

-By August 2020, JetBlue, along with Southwest Airlines, implemented strict policies for the wearing of face masks, which did not allow for medical exemptions, as part of its procedures during the COVID-19 pandemic.
-The airline also announced that it would continue to block middle seats through at least mid October.
+By August 2020, JetBlue, along with Southwest Airlines, implemented strict policies for wearing face masks, which did not allow for medical exemptions, as part of its procedures during the COVID-19 pandemic.
+JetBlue also announced it would continue to block middle seats through at least mid-October.

-On October 6, 2020, JetBlue transferred the operations of their base from Long Beach Airport to Los Angeles International Airport.
+On October 6, 2020, JetBlue officially transferred the operations of Long Beach base to Los Angeles International Airport.

-In 2020, JetBlue Vacations introduced new and improved personalization features and perks to distinguish itself as a premier option for travelers seeking tailored vacation packages.
+In 2020, JetBlue Vacations underwent a significant transformation, introducing new and improved personalization features and perks for travelers seeking tailored vacation packages.

 2020: JetBlue Welcomes First Airbus A220

-On February 1, 2021, JetBlue introduced its new Mint product called Mint Suite, which was to be configured on its entire Airbus A321LR fleet for transatlantic flights to London and on some A321neo aircraft for select flights to Los Angeles.
+On February 1, 2021, JetBlue introduced its new Mint product called Mint Suite, set to be configured on its entire Airbus A321LR fleet for future transatlantic flights to London and on some A321neo aircraft for select flights initially to Los Angeles.

-May 19, 2021: JetBlue Confirmed Start Dates for Planned Flights to London
+May 19, 2021: JetBlue Confirms London Flight Start Dates and Destinations

-On May 19, 2021, JetBlue confirmed the start dates and destination airports for its planned flights to London, marking its first flights to Europe.
-Services from New York (JFK) to London Heathrow and Gatwick airports would launch on August 11 and September 29, 2021, respectively.
-Flights between London and Boston were postponed to 2022.
+On May 19, 2021, JetBlue confirmed the start dates and destination airports for its planned flights to London, announcing services from New York (JFK) to both London Heathrow and Gatwick airports.
+Services would launch on August 11 and September 29, 2021, respectively, while London to Boston flights were postponed to 2022.

 2021: JetBlue Adds A321LR to Fleet

-In May 2022, JetBlue's offer for Spirit Airlines was rejected, citing "an unacceptable level of closing risk".
-Later that month, JetBlue announced its intentions to execute a hostile takeover of Spirit.
+In May 2022, JetBlue's initial offer to purchase Spirit Airlines was rejected, citing "an unacceptable level of closing risk".
+Later that month, JetBlue announced its intention to pursue a hostile takeover of Spirit Airlines.

-In September 2022, JetBlue's venture subsidiary relaunched with a new name: JetBlue Ventures.
+In September 2022, JetBlue's venture subsidiary was relaunched with a new name: JetBlue Ventures.

-In November 2022, JetBlue confirmed plans to fly from New York (JFK) to Paris (CDG) starting in summer 2023.
-Service from Boston Logan was planned to be added after.
+In November 2022, JetBlue confirmed plans to fly from New York (JFK) to Paris (CDG) starting in summer 2023, with plans to add service from Boston Logan later.

 In 2022, Universal Hydrogen began its initial rounds of testing with an ATR 72 aircraft.